Ayush-Navadiya/React_Native_Working_With_SafeAreaView/README.md

 # React_Native_Working_With_SafeAreaView
 React Native SafeAreaView Example

 #### Note : I have not used SafeAreaView from react native core component because it some times don't work properly.

 ---
-### What is WebView
+### What is SafeAreaView

-> WebView renders web content in a native view.
+> SafeAreaView renders nested content and automatically applies padding to reflect the portion of the view that is not covered by navigation bars, tab bars, toolbars, and other ancestor views.
+Moreover, and most importantly, Safe Area's paddings reflect the physical limitation of the screen, such as rounded corners or camera notches (i.e. the sensor housing area on iPhone 13).

 ---